ploddi/tickets-app/Readme.md

 `services.InventoryLoader`.

-HTTP is handled by `endpoint.TicketsHttp`, which is responsible for req/res parsing and delegating method calls ot `services.Inventory` service.
+HTTP is handled by `endpoint.TicketsHttp`, which is responsible for req/res parsing and delegating method calls to `services.Inventory` service.

 Due to fact, that MVP uses in-memory storage, which probably will be swapped with actual persistent storage layer, I decided not to cover `services.InMemoryInventory` with unit tests,